PottierLoic/Fractouille/README.md

 It is better to use cargo build --release to build it, as it is a bit slow otherwise.

+## Usage

+Simply run `cargo run --release` and you should be good to go.
+You can also install it using `cargo install --path .` then run it using `fractouille`.

 ## Keybinds

 - `wasd`: Move around